 |Day 4||Bus from Hạ Long Bay to Hanoi||Hanoi|

-On day two you'll visit some more historic city sights like One Pillar Pagoda, a Buddhist temple dating to the 11th century.
-Later in the afternoon, you'll head back to the Old Quarter for a walking street-food tour.
-You'll try delicious local drinks like Vietnamese egg coffee and sample local BBQ dishes like bún chả (a dish of grilled pork and rice noodles).
+On Day 2, you'll visit more historic city sights like One Pillar Pagoda, a Buddhist temple dating to the 11th century.
+Later in the afternoon, you'll head back to the Old Quarter for a walking street food tour.
+You'll try delicious local drinks like Vietnamese egg coffee and sample local barbecue dishes like bún chả (a dish of grilled pork and rice noodles).

-Then, on day three, you'll leave the city for the coast and Hạ Long Bay.
+Then, on Day 3, you'll leave the city for the coast and Hạ Long Bay.
 This UNESCO World Heritage Site is comprised of over a thousand limestone isles rising dramatically out of the jade waters of the Gulf of Tonkin.
 This isn't a mere day trip—you'll take an overnight cruise around the bay and enjoy a gorgeous sunset and sunrise, dine on fresh seafood, and pass floating villages.
-On day four you'll return to Hanoi and cap the trip with a night out in the Old Quarter.
+On Day 4, you'll return to Hanoi and cap the trip with a night out in the Old Quarter.
 Learn more

 Itinerary #2: Northern Vietnam Culture & Adventure Tour